 Now more than ever a robust approach to developing creative and cultural opportunities across the District is necessary as the area recovers and moves forwards following the COVID-19 pandemic.
-Creativity and Culture in Fenland has been identified by the Arts Council England as an area requiring more support and funding as creative organisations in Fenland have an opportunity to work more closely together and be better able to access funding opportunities where possible.
+Creativity and Culture in Fenland has been identified by Arts Council England as an area requiring more support and funding as creative organisations in Fenland have an opportunity to work more closely together and be better able to access funding opportunities where possible.

 Fenland District is a rural area with villages around four market towns.
-There are strong local cultural and heritage traditions, such as the community run Straw Bear Festival in Whittlesey, Rose Fair in Wisbech, Chatteris Summer Festival and St George's Day celebrations in March and several independent museums across the district.
-The landscape has its own unique beauty, with wide open skies and fields, and the towns have kept many attractive heritage buildings.
-Market places in the towns offer the potential for communal centres, and there are creative companies who are doing exciting work in their local area such as 20Twenty Productions in March, who support young people working in the creative industries through their exciting initiatives.
+There are strong local cultural and heritage traditions, such as the community run Straw Bear Festival in Whittlesey, Rose Fair in Wisbech, Chatteris Summer Festival, St George's Day celebrations in March and many events in the surrounding villages as well as several independent museums across the district.
+The landscape has its own unique beauty, with wide open skies and fields, and the towns enjoy many attractive heritage buildings.
+Market places in the towns offer the potential for communal centres, and there are creative companies who are doing exciting work in the local area.

-However, connections between the towns, particularly transport, mean the towns' and villages' creative endeavours can be isolated from each other.
+However, connections between the towns, particularly transport, mean the towns and villages creative endeavours can be isolated from each other.
 As a result, it is difficult for creative and heritage organisations to connect with each other and grow partnerships across the District.

-There are several exciting initiatives being taken forwards within Fenland by different groups, demonstrating that people in Fenland support the development of creativity, culture and heritage in their area.
-However, these initiatives remain localised and allowing greater collaboration will significantly increase their impact on the community within the district as a whole.
+There are several exciting initiatives being taken forwards within Fenland by different groups, demonstrating that people in the area support the development of creativity, culture and heritage.
+However, sometimes these initiatives remain localised and encouraging greater collaboration will increase their impact on the community within the district as a whole.

 There is a lack of capacity within the creative and heritage sector as many active groups are run by volunteers operating with little financial or infrastructure support.
-There are professional artists within Fenland, however they are also unsupported and their capacity to work across the whole district is limited, which inevitably results in areas of Fenland that do not have access to the arts.
-There are no Arts Council England National Portfolio Organisations (NPO's) within Fenland, and fewer arts venues or facilities than elsewhere.
+There are professional artists within Fenland, however they are also unsupported and their capacity to work across the whole district is limited, which inevitably results in areas of Fenland that have limited access to arts opportunities.

+There are no Arts Council England National Portfolio Organisations (NPO's) within Fenland with the area offering a limited number of arts venues or facilities.

 People in Fenland access cultural activities outside of the District's boundaries.
-This is important within the cultural sector, as many of the cultural assets available to the people of Fenland exist just outside the district, such as Flag Fen Archaeology Park (who run a cultural programme) and Babylon Arts in Ely (who are the lead organisation for Market Place, the Creative People and Places project that crosses Fenland and Forest Heath).
-There are opportunities here, as there is expertise around the District which could be brought into Fenland more effectively through partnership working to benefit the people of Fenland.
-An example of this is the recent £100,000 grant from Arts Council England that has been secured by Cambridgeshire ACRE in partnership with Creative Arts East, who are an NPO, to deliver a three year Rural Touring Scheme, bringing professional performing arts to village halls including in Fenland, working with local communities to devise their own local programmes.
+This is important within the cultural sector, as some of the cultural assets available to the people of Fenland exist outside the district, such as Flag Fen Archaeology Park (who run a cultural programme) and Babylon Arts in Ely (who are the lead organisation for Market Place, the Creative People and Places project that crosses Fenland and Forest Heath).
+There are opportunities here, as there is expertise around the District which could be brought into Fenland more effectively through partnership working to benefit the local community.
+An example of this is the recent grant from Arts Council England, secured by Cambridgeshire ACRE in partnership with Creative Arts East, to deliver a three year Rural Touring Scheme, bringing professional performing arts to village halls, working with local communities to devise their own local programmes.
 This scheme shows the potential for partnership working, with experts such as Creative Arts East bringing relevant and high-quality arts to Fenland, working with local communities.

-Fenland has huge untapped potential in the creative and heritage sectors.
+Fenland has untapped potential within the creative and heritage sectors.
 There are a number of excellent creative people and heritage volunteers doing great work, but their capacity is limited.
-The area has potential as a unique landscape with distinct cultural traditions, and an enthusiasm to do more shown by people who engaged with the consultation for this study.
+The area has potential as a unique landscape with distinct cultural traditions, and an enthusiasm to do more shown by people who engaged with the consultation for this strategy.